MattCheely/elm-port-examples/README.md

  - We want to show specific cases of direct interaction with JS APIs
  - Avoid using a port helper library for your solution.
 We want developers to be able to see all of the code involved.
  - Try to create the minimal app that exercises the use case.
 The focus should be on the design of the port and port-adjacent code, not amazing app features.
+ - Include an explanation of the reasons for the specific approach you've taken, preferably in comments within the code.